-Our Special Educational Needs Co-ordinator (SENDCo) is Mrs Jackie Kennedy.
+Our Special Educational Needs Co-ordinator (SENDCo) is Mrs Jackie Kennedy and her assistant is Rebecca Gillespie.
 Along with other key members of staff, she will be working to ensure successful inclusion and access strategies for children having difficulty with their learning.
 If you have any concerns about special educational needs, Mrs Kennedy will be very happy to discuss them with you.